 Fixed vs. Growth Mindset: What is it?

 Do you have a fixed or growth mindset?
 Does it even matter?
-Well it does according to Carol Dweck who is the author of Mindset: The New Psychology of Success.
+Well, it does according to Carol Dweck who is the author of Mindset: The New Psychology of Success.

 Within her best selling book, Carol mentions that we all either have a fixed or growth mindset.
-The distinction between the two is of course of paramount importance as it influences how you think about the world, think about life, respond to adversity, and how you adapt to changes within your environment.
+The distinction between the two is of course of paramount importance as it influences how you think about the world, think about life, respond to adversity, and how you adapt to changes in your environment.

 How we adapt to adversity and to changes within our environment effectively determines how successful we potentially become in any field of endeavor.
 Moreover, it determines how much of our potential we are able to access to help us accomplish our personal goals and objectives.

 We develop our preference for a fixed or growth mindset early in life.
 During childhood, certain life experiences and the influence of our peers shapes our preference for one mindset over the other.
-This of course doesn’t mean that we cannot change or shift our mindset preference as adults.
-Change is always very possible, but can be difficult for those who have deeply ingrained patterns and beliefs that shape how they think and respond to circumstances.
+This, of course, doesn’t mean that we cannot change or shift our mindset preference as adults.
+Change is always very possible but can be difficult for those who have deeply ingrained patterns and beliefs that shape how they think and respond to circumstances.

-Awareness is of course the first step to change.
+Awareness is, of course, the first step to change.
 Becoming aware of how you think and respond to circumstances can be the catalyst that brings about a shift in the way you approach your life.

 The purpose of this article is to help raise your awareness of the existence of these two mindsets.
 Once you become aware of them you can then use this knowledge as a catalyst to make positive changes moving forward.
-We will specifically breakdown the fixed and growth mindset and discuss how they differ in terms of beliefs, habits and overall approach to life and circumstances.
+We will specifically break down the fixed and growth mindset and discuss how they differ in terms of beliefs, habits and overall approach to life and circumstances.

 Breaking Down the Fixed vs. Growth Mindset

 Having a fixed or growth mindset doesn’t necessarily reflect your current level of success or accomplishments.
-You might for instance have a very high level of self-belief and confidence in your own ability.
+You might, for instance, have a very high level of self-belief and confidence in your own ability.
 This belief and confidence drives you forward and helps you achieve all your goals and objectives.

-This is of course all well and good, however with a fixed mindset there is a ceiling in place that limits your potential.
+This is, of course, all well and good, however, with a fixed mindset, there is a ceiling in place that limits your potential.
 What that effectively means is that when you reach a certain point where you’ve topped up on your self-belief and self-confidence in a particular situation or scenario, you simply don’t have what it takes to raise yourself above that level.
 As a result, you just can’t move forward beyond a certain point.